-- If you have a shower over the bath, use that.
-So long as you can step into and out of the bath, without struggling, in order to use the shower - If you have a shower cubicle or level access shower, use that
+- We advise that you do not sit down in a bath until your wound is fully healed and you can get in and out of the bath without difficulty.
+This could be for at least 4 weeks after a lumbar discectomy / decompression operation and for at least 6 to 12 weeks after a lumbar spinal fusion - If you have a shower over the bath, use that.
+So long as you can step into the bath without struggling, in order to use the shower - If you have a shower cubicle or level access shower, use that - We recommend that you have a non-slip surface or rubber mat in your bath / shower to avoid slips

-- We recommend that you have a non-slip surface or rubber mat in your bath/shower to avoid slips - You can use a long-handled, (back) brush to wash your feet and legs - Do not use 'large' movements when bringing your hands up to wash your hair - Until your wound is healed, ensure that it is covered with a waterproof dressing when showering - Try to place shampoo etc. on a shelf, at approximately waist height, to avoid having to bend down - If you prefer to have a strip wash instead, the OT can prescribe a perching stool for you to sit on at the sink.
-The perching stool is however not safe to be used in either the bath or shower cubicle
+- You can use a long-handled, (back) brush to wash your feet and legs - Until your wound is healed, ensure that it is covered when showering - Try to place shampoo etc. on a shelf, at approximately waist height, to avoid having to bend down - If you prefer to have a strip wash instead, the OT can prescribe a perching stool for you to sit on at the sink.
+The perching stool is not safe however to be used in either the bath or shower cubicle